JvanKatwijk/qt-dab/README.md

 	Lazy Chair Programming

 	The Qt-DAB software is made available under the GPL-2.0.
-	Qt-DAB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+	The SDR-J software, of which the Qt-DAB software is a part, is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.